fsharp/fslang-design/RFCs/FS-1124-interfaces-with-static-abstract-members.md

     System.Numerics.IUnaryPlusOperators<double,double>
 ```

-At this point, any reader should stop to consider carefully the merits of what we're doing here.
-Each and every new interface adds conceptual overhead - what was previously comparatively simple and compelling has become complex and curios.
+At this point, any reader should stop to consider carefully the pros and cons here.
+Each and every new interface adds conceptual overhead, and what was previously comparatively simple and compelling has become complex and curios.
 This complexity is potentially encountered by any and all users of .NET - beginner users trained in abstract math seem particularly fond of such numeric hierarchies, and are drawn to them like a moth to the flame.
 Yet these abstractions are useful only to the extent that writing generic math code is successfully and regularly instantiated at many types - yet this is not known to be a significant real-world limiting problem for .NET today in practice.

 # Alternatives
 [alternatives]: #alternatives